sarahsamorodnitsky/TopKAT/README.md

 # TopKAT: Topological Kernel Association Test <img src="man/figures/TopKAT_hex.png" align="right" alt="" width="120" />

-TopKAT is a global test of association between the topological (geometric) structure of cells in cell-level imaging data.
+TopKAT is a global test of association between the topological (geometric) structure of cells in cell-level imaging data and patient-level outcomes.
 The goal of the `TopKAT` package is to provide the software to run this test and do post-hoc analyses of the results.

 ## Installation